2019 New York bail reform: Reception

 The reform is part of the larger movement to reform Bail in the United States.
 It was supported by the New York Civil Liberties Union, arguing that "a person’s wealth should not determine their liberty".

 Several prosecutors and law enforcement officials criticized the law for taking away critical decision-making from judges, who no longer have "the discretion to set a higher bail for people with long arrest records" or have shown "other signs they might commit another crime."
 They also expressed concern that "some defendants released under the new rules will continue to commit crimes, and a few may try to intimidate potential witnesses."

-Additional criticism came from communities impacted by a spate of anti-Semitic attacks in Brooklyn.
+Additional criticism came from communities impacted by a spate of antisemitic attacks in Brooklyn.
 One assailant, Tiffany Harris, was released without bail after attacking three Jewish women, and attacked another woman the next day.
 This and other attacks led some members of the local community to oppose the reforms.